tinkermonkey/utterance_emitter/README.md

 ## Algorithm for Speaker Detection

-The UtteranceEmitter library uses a simple algorithm to detect when someone is speaking.
-The algorithm works as follows:
+The *UtteranceEmitter* library uses an unsophisticated but working reasonably well algorithm to detect when someone is speaking:

 1. **Volume Analysis**: The audio stream is analyzed in real-time to calculate the average volume level.
 This is done using the Web Audio API's `AnalyserNode`.